Product News

 Previously, we made it easier to understand the details of each sync to help you split configs manually.
 Our latest improvement to our SDK and CloudQuery CLI, sharding, enables you to split them automatically.
 Let's dive deeper into how the automatic sharding works in CloudQuery.

-What is Automatic Sharding? #
+What is automatic sharding? #

-Sharding is an approach to data transfer that enables parallel processing to deliver increased transaction throughput and performance.
+Automatic sharding is an approach to data transfer that enables parallel processing to deliver increased transaction throughput and performance.

 CloudQuery benefits from its extensible architecture and achieves this by splitting the collection of tables provided by the plugin into groups.
 When you run the cloudquery sync command and provide the number of shards and the shard number, the sharded sync will determine what tables it is responsible for and will sync only those tables, assuming you will run the sync command for other shards as well.